msampathkumar/datadriven/Project Submission.md

 Test & Train data sets consists of 39 columns each with 59400 rows and  14850 rows respectively, to predict 1 multi-labeled column.

-Here is some simple analysis of columns along with some sample d.
+Here is some simple analysis of columns along with some sample data.
 As the input data mostly consists of categorical data, for each we have also taken unique groups counts (or value counts) and plotted in horizontal bar charts for easy read.

 __Description of the Features__